Prostate cancer, for reasons that are never adequately explained, has never managed to get the attention its deadliness deserves.

-Prostate cancer is the second-deadliest cancer for men in this country, behind only lung cancer.
-Each year in the United States, about a quarter-million men are diagnosed with the disease, and about 34,000 of them will die from it.
+Some numbers: Prostate cancer is the No. 2 cancer killer of men in this country, behind only lung cancer.
+Each year in the United States about a quarter million men are diagnosed with the disease, and during 2011, according to the American Cancer Society, 33,720 men will die of the disease — a figure that bumps up against the number of women who are expected to die this year with breast cancer.

-Our message today is simply to remind our readers about the frequency of breast cancer and prostate cancer, their ability to kill, the importance of screenings — and the likelihood of successful treatment if detected in time, and the hope for a long and normal life that follows.
+Our message today is simply to remind our readers about the frequency of the disease, its ability to kill, the importance of screenings — and, this is the good part, the likelihood of the disease being successfully treated if detected in time, and the promise of a long and normal life that follows.